 • Forgetting to budget for unexpected costs.
 Surprise bills always come up.
 Keep a small amount reserved for unexpected wedding expenses.

 • Not keeping track of your spending.
 With wedding expenses, it’s easy to lose track of which bills you’ve paid.
-A spending app can help you monitor expenses and stick to your budget.
+A money tracker can help you stay organized.

 7 Cost-Cutting Tips When Planning a Wedding on a Budget